 When it comes to picking transcendental meditation mantras, you can also do it yourself – we will shed more light on this topic a little further in the article.

 What are the benefits of transcendental meditation?

-As any other form of meditation, TM also has an amazing number of benefits.
-Studies show that the regular practice of transcendental meditation can help you not only feel more calm and at peace, but also improve your general health.
-The long list of TM benefits includes:
+As any other types of meditation, TM also has an amazing number of benefits.
+Studies show that the regular practice of transcendental meditation in your everyday life can help you not only feel more calm and at peace, but also improve your cognitive function, general health and help you access different levels of consciousness.
+The long list of benefits of incorporating TM into your daily practice includes: